pytorch/tutorials/prototype_source/tracing_based_selective_build.rst

 *Author*: Chen Lai <https://github.com/cccclai>, Dhruv Matani <https://github.com/dhruvbird>

 .. warning::
     Tracing-based selective build a prototype feature to minimize library size.
-Since the traced result relies on the model input and traced environment, If the tracer runs in a different environment than mobile interpreter, the operator list might be different from the actual used operator list and missing operators error might raise.
+Since the traced result relies on the model input and traced environment, if the tracer runs in a different environment than mobile interpreter, the operator list might be different from the actual used operator list and missing operators error might raise.

 Introduction